Kang1121/robot_demo/README.md

 > * SDK_GEN2_1_5_1_x86
 ## Run
 We design a simple but complete scenario of drinking water.
-To run in the terminal, open Anaconda Powershell Prompt and enter:
+To run, first make sure the robotic arm is corrected connected and be recognized by computer, then open Anaconda Powershell Prompt and enter:
 ```
 git clone git@github.com:Kang1121/robot_demo.git
 cd robot_demo
 python main.py
 ```
-## Customize scenario
+## Customize you scenario
+Please make sure you have no running connections to the robotic arm before you do the following operations.
+> * Open the installed SDK 'Development Center', wait until the device ID is recognized and shown on the top right corner.
+> * Control the arm with 'Virtual Joystick'.
+> * Get current cartesian/joint values with 'Trajectory Planner'.
 ## Common issues
 > * It's not suggested to open Kinova Development Center while running our codes, which may cause connection failure to hardware.
 > * Simply restart terminal and reboot the robotic arm will fix most running errors.